CSA Signup CLOSED

 These boxes are no cost to you...but this isn't a gift or some charity.
 This is your birthright.
 We believe that food and housing should be considered birth rights and not something that you work for.
 Your ability to work or not work should not impact your access to life giving food.
 This is something that the earth provides abundantly for each and everyone of us in exchange for a loving and caring relationship with earth.

-Our hope is that this year we will be able to provide 26 boxes to BIPOC families in the Brattleboro area and surrounding towns including (Dummerston, Guilford, Vernon, Newfane, and Putney...and VT towns within a 20 mile radius to Brattleboro).
+This year we are providing 50 boxes to BIPOC families in the Brattleboro area and surrounding towns including (Dummerston, Guilford, Vernon, Newfane, and Putney...and VT towns within a 20 mile radius to Brattleboro).
 We have volunteer drivers who drop food off each week and we also have the option of picking your food up at the farm.

 Reverence to our elders